Consistent and Secure Default RBAC¶

 impliesreader

 We need very clear documentation that describes all the potential personas, what they mean, who they were designed for, and how to use them.
-By the end of the Yoga release, this document should include each persona and what its support is across OpenStack services.
+By the end of the Zed release, this document should include each persona and what its support is across OpenStack services.

 Engineers should use this documentation to determine what the default policy should be for APIs they’re developing and maintaining.
 Operators should use it to understand what personas are the most appropriate for their users based on the permissions they need.
-The documentation should also clearly describe the scope associated to each API.
-Highlighting the relationship between scope and a resource will help build a frame of reference for operators delegating authorization on various scopes.
-It will also help establish the expectation that mixing and matching scopes won’t be supported in future releases.

 if they chose to adopt the new behavior for